johnrearden/pa-data-driven-design/README.md

 **Important disclaimer**: This dataset is not owned by me, nor the person (Heitor Nunes) who posted the dataset on Kaggle.
 It is under the license of Informa Markets and can be accessed here: https://aircraftbluebook.com/Tools/ABB/ShowSpecifications.do

 Note also that I have used an already partly cleaned and imputed file which means that some of the data entries might be an approximation using some common type of interpolation method or similar.
-The information, on the dataset site on Kaggle, in regards to units are ambigous often giving to units.
+The information, on the dataset site on Kaggle, in regards to units are ambigous often giving two units.
 In the table below the units I presume are correct are underlined.

 | Variable/Attribute         | Meaning/Information/Quantity                                                     | Units                                                                                |
 |------------------|-------------------------------------------------------------|--------------------------------------------------------------------------------------|